Violette Toussaint is the caretaker at a cemetery in a small town in Bourgogne. Casual mourners,

-Violette’s routine is disrupted one day by the arrival of a man—Julien Sole, local police chief—who insists on depositing the ashes of his recently departed mother on the gravesite of a complete stranger.
-It soon becomes clear that the grave Julien is looking for belongs to his mother’s one-time lover, and that his mother’s story of clandestine love is intertwined with Violette’s own secret past.
+Violette’s routine is disrupted one day by the arrival of Julien Sole—local police chief—who insists on scattering the ashes of his recently deceased mother on the gravesite of a complete stranger.
+It soon becomes clear that Julien’s inexplicable gesture is intertwined with Violette’s own difficult past.

 Valérie Perrin is a photographer and screenwriter who works with Claude Lelouch.
 Her first novel, Les Oubliés du Dimanche, as won numerous prizes, including the 2016 Lire Élire and Poulet-Malassis prizes.